sausage-333/university_footprints/2017_Programming Structure for Electrical Engineering/Unix Shell/ReadMe.md

 ### Readme

-This is the last assignment of the course Programming Structures for Electrical Engineering.
+This is the last assignment of the course *Programming Structures for Electrical Engineering*.
 During the whole spring semester in 2017, I had done total 6 programming assignments **written in C** and this is the hardest one which is a task about building a Unix Shell.

 Following text is the brief of the assignment.
 I omitted the detail requirements of it.
 If you want to refer the detail, you can check the link below.